-Egypt: The Mystery of the Great Sand Sea
+Egypt: Exploring The Mysterious Sahara Desert and the Great Sand Sea

 By Chris Scott